Advancing prosperity for architects

 - Compensation: salaries and benefits to attract and retain the talent we need

 I firmly believe that these five initiatives are necessary to further advance business performance and compensation for architects, and I am proud to share that AIA already has some of this work underway.
 Business acumen training was recently introduced via AIAU.
-This spring, we shared some data on fee structures and profitability to provide clarity on models firms may consider.
-Additionally, our newest Business of Architecture report will be released next month with insights into the business operations at firms.
+Our newest Business of Architecture report will be released next month with insights into the business operations at firms.
 As AIA plans for the 2025 Compensation and Benefits study, the advice of this group will help inform that work.
 I would like to thank the 2024 AIA Prosperity Committee, Justin Chapman, Curtis Clay, Clark Davis, Brett Leonhardt, Ann Thompson, and Carole Wedge for participating in this think tank at my request.
 Special thanks to AIA staff lead, Michele Russo, for supporting our efforts by providing the research needed to shape the committee’s discussions.
 This work is not intended to be a silver bullet to the financial challenges that face our industry, but rather the planting of seeds to help foster important and productive conversations in the years ahead.

 A leadership professor of mine used to say that “people vote with their feet.”
-In other words, if we do not proactively address our salary levels, we will continue to see emerging architects walk away from traditional practice and toward more lucrative opportunities elsewhere.
+In other words, our industry will continue to see emerging architects walk away from traditional practice and toward more lucrative opportunities elsewhere unless compensation levels meet expectations of the enxt generation.
 It isn’t personal, it’s business.
 Many of them would love to pursue their dream of shaping the built environment as architects.
 The unfortunate reality is that their ambitious design dreams can’t quite cover the rent, food, loans, and other essential costs for which they are responsible.
 As a result, they find opportunities in real estate, construction, engineering and technology companies, among others, that can leverage their training as an architect while paying them well above an architect’s average salary.
-If we do not confront this as a profession, we are doing a disservice to our collective future.
-The time to act is now.

 We invite you to review the guidance and provide your feedback to me directly: kimberlydowdell@aia.org

-As I mentioned in my AIA24 remarks in June, “The profession's compensation strategies must be adjusted to reflect the true cost of architectural education and the value architects bring to their clients and communities.”
-I encouraged our members to be bold and advocate for the issues that they care most about.
+As I mentioned in my AIA24 remarks in June, “The profession's compensation strategies must be adjusted to reflect the true cost of architectural education, and the value architects bring to their clients and communities.”
+Architects and their firm vary in structure, objectives, and resources, which necessitates independent and customized decision-making to ensure your firm is optimizing its outcomes while best serving your clients and communities.

 Read Kimberly Dowdell's previous articles on Engaging Future Architects and Championing Chief Architects.